top of page

 Father to Joe.

-Your Telstra shares remained safe while Syd was near the phone, as he infectiously drew people to the Chieftain cause.
+Syd’s presence was magnetic; your Telstra shares were safe while he was near the phone, as he effortlessly drew people to the Chieftain cause.
+On the field, he was an entertaining, slashing top-order left-hander and a very useful leg-spinner.

 Accolades